realworldocaml/book/book/garbage-collector/README.md

 #### Understanding allocation

 You may wonder why `limit` is required at all, since it always seems to equal `start`.
 It's because the easiest way for the runtime to schedule a minor heap collection is by setting `limit` to equal `end`.
 The next allocation will never have enough space after this is done and will always trigger a garbage collection.
-There are various internal reasons for such early collections, such as handling pending UNIX signals, and they don't ordinarily matter for application code.
+There are various internal reasons for such early collections, such as handling pending UNIX signals, but they don't ordinarily matter for application code.

 It is possible to write loops or recurse in a way that may take a long time to do an allocation - if at all.
 To ensure that UNIX signals and other